 - Tutor.com: Provided by the U.S. Department of Defense and Coast Guard Mutual Assistance, U.S. military and their eligible dependents receive free online tutoring and homework help.

-Military Discounts on Theme Parks and Entertainment
+Theme Parks and Entertainment

 From local theaters to giant theme parks, entertainment venues of all kinds offer discounts for military men and women.
 Here’s where to have more fun for less: